 Descriptive Data Analysis

+We used age squared in the regression model in order to counteract the possibility of skewness that could result from the age variable.

-The survey involved 84,045 people located in the United Sates at the survey and consisted 54.27% males and 45.73% males.
-The from 19 to 75 years old, with average age of 41.9.
-Out of all the respondents, only 27.79% people changed jobs between February 1st, 2013 When asked about their bachelor’s degrees, there was an uneven distribution between the seven academic fields: 21.56% of people majored in engineering, 21.29% in social sciences, 20.19% had a degree in non-STEM fields, 11.29% studied biological, agricultural, and environmental sciences, 10.97% of respondents held a degree in science and engineering-related fields, 8.61% in computer science and mathematics, and only 6.09% of people majored in physical sciences as undergraduates.
-The degree of relatedness of the individual’s current job and highest degree of education indicated that 85.44% of people work in at least a somewhat related field to what he/she studied college.
+The survey involved 84,045 people located in the United Sates at the time of survey and consisted of 54.27% males and 45.73% females.
+The age ranged from 19 to 75 years old, with an average age of 41.9.
+Out of all the respondents, only 27.79% people changed jobs between October 1st, 2010 and February 1st, 2013.
+When asked about their bachelor’s degrees, there was an uneven distribution between the seven academic fields: 21.56% of people majored in engineering, 21.29% in social sciences, 20.19% had a degree in non-STEM fields, 11.29% studied biological, agricultural, and environmental sciences, 10.97% of respondents held a degree in science and engineering-related fields, 8.61% in computer science and mathematics, and only 6.09% of people majored in physical sciences as undergraduates.
+The degree of relatedness of the individual’s current job and highest degree of education indicated that 85.44% of people work in at least a somewhat related field to what he/she studied in college.

-Additionally, there were more married people in the survey – 64.84%, compared to 35.16% of respondents that indicated their marital status as single or other.
+Additionally, there were more married people in the survey – 64.84%, compared to the 35.16% of respondents that indicated their marital status as single or other.
 Out of all surveyed people, there were 26.57% married females and 38.27% married males.
-Even though there were more people in a marriage-like relationship, only 43.71% of had children in their household: 19.12% were female and 24.59% were male.
+Even though there were more people in a marriage-like relationship, only 43.71% of respondents had children in their household: 19.12% were female and 24.59% were male.

 Regression and Results

 We established 6 different statistical models to measure the relationship of college major on job change.
-The simple regression variables; however, in the later models, we include other factors that have an effect on our dependent variable.
-After thorough consideration, we identified 4 confounding factors that are controlled in different regressions: relatedness of job to a degree, age, gender, and whether people had children in the household.is model predicts the probability of job change, given certain parameters.
+The simple regression model looked at the correlation between those two variables; however, in the later models, we included other factors that may have an effect on our dependent variable.
+After thorough consideration, we identified 4 confounding factors that are controlled in different regressions: relatedness of job to a degree, age, gender, and whether people had children in the household.

+This model predicts the probability of job change, given certain parameters.
 The coefficients of explanatory variables represent the percentage point changes in the probability of job change happening for a certain type of individuals.

+Since there are too many variables to create a complete model for predicting job change, and since human behavior is unpredictable, we will look at the influence variables have on the likelihood of someone to change their jobs, which we will denote as the percentage change in the dependent variable.

 Effect of college majors on job change probability

-We ran a simple regression using 7 to predict the probability of job changeAppendix 1 the results regression.
+We ran a simple regression using the 7 fields of study to predict the probability of job change based on major.
+Appendix 1 contains the results for each individual regression.
 Our regression model indicated that individuals majoring in the social sciences were the most likely to change jobs (30.9%) while those that studied physical sciences had the lowest probability of career change (25.6 %).
 We also found that people have a similar probability of changing jobs if they studied biological, agricultural, environmental and physical sciences.
 Another eye-catching result is that people with degrees in computer and mathematics related fields were 2.73% more likely to change their occupation than people with non-STEM bachelor’s degrees.